stenglein-lab/taxonomy_pipeline/README.md

 The conda environment is defined in [this yaml file](./conda/taxonomy_conda_environment.yaml) and will be automatically created if you run the pipeline using the conda profile.
 To run the pipeline with conda, include `-profile conda` in the nextflow command line, for instance:

 ```
-nextflow run main.nf -profile conda
+nextflow run stenglein-lab/taxonomy_pipeline -profile conda
 ```

 The conda environment will be created in a directory in your home directory named `conda_cacheDir` and will only be created once.

-You should specify either `-profile conda` or `-profile singularity` or the pipeline will output an error message and halt.
+You must specify either `-profile conda` or `-profile singularity` or the pipeline will output an error message and halt.

 #### Custom scripts

 The pipeline also uses custom R and perl scripts, which are located in the [scripts](./scripts) directory of this repository.

-### Database dependencies
+### Sequence database dependencies

 This pipeline uses two databases for taxonomic classification:

 (1) The [NCBI nt nucleotide database](https://ftp.ncbi.nlm.nih.gov/blast/db/) for use in blastn searches.
 [This script](./scripts/download_and_process_sequence_databases) will download the NCBI nt BLAST database (and create the diamond database described next).

 (2) A [diamond](https://github.com/bbuchfink/diamond) database created from the NCBI nr protein sequence database.
-This is downloaded and created as part of [this script](./scripts/download_and_process_sequence_databases)
+This is downloaded and created as part of [this same script](./scripts/download_and_process_sequence_databases)

-(3) A local version of the [NCBI Taxonomy](https://ftp.ncbi.nih.gov/pub/taxonomy/) database.
-[This script](./scripts/download_and_process_taxonomy_databases) can be used to download and process the appropriate databases.
-These databases are downloaded in plain-text format and converted into sqlite databases.

 These databases need to be installed locally on a computer or server to run this pipeline.
 This requires ~1.2 Tb of disk space (as of early 2022).
 These databases take up a lot of space, so before doing this make sure that these databases are not already available locally.